-In a separate post, we provide a comprehensive overview of WordPress Themes.
+In a separate post, we have written a comprehensive overview of WordPress Themes.

-If you haven’t yet discovered WP themes and what makes WP themes so revolutionary in terms of website design, then make sure to check out our post here: An Introduction to WP Themes
+If you haven’t yet discovered themes and what makes themes so revolutionary in terms of website design, then go here to read the article: An Introduction to WP Themes

-In this blog post, you will learn where to discover many fantastic free and paid themes for your WP site.
-You will also learn about the different types of WordPress theme resources and get tips on how to make sure that you get the right themes for your needs and how to avoid having to deal with problems like lack of customer support and poorly-coded themes.
+In this article, we explain where to look for free and paid themes for your WordPress site.
+You will also learn about the different types of WP theme resources and get tips on how to ensure that you get the right themes for your needs and how to avoid dealing with problems like lack of support and poorly-coded themes.

-As explained in another post, a WordPress theme is a special kind of web template that is used on WordPress-powered blogs and designed to work specifically with WordPress in mind.
+As we’ve explained in our previous article, a WordPress theme is a unique type of web template that is used on WordPress-powered websites and designed specifically with WordPress in mind.

-Many individual web designers and website development companies create themes for WordPress.
-Consequently, WordPress users enjoy access to thousands of high quality themes covering a wide-range of uses and applications.
+Many talented website designers and web design companies create themes for WordPress.
+Consequently, WordPress users can access thousands of exciting themes covering a wide-range of uses.

-If you were to go to Google and search for the following:
+Let’s say you were to fire up Google and search for the following:

 - best free WordPress themes